Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🗺️ Distance from Cincinnati: 2 hours 30 minutes to 3 hours | 📍 Google Maps | Hoosier National Forest Website

-Located in southern Indiana, this 204,000-acre forest is considered one of the state’s best natural areas.
+Located in Southern Indiana, Hoosier National Forest is a 204,000-acre forest that’s considered one of the state’s best natural areas.
 It makes for a great day trip, as you can enjoy the rolling hills and backcountry trails.
 You can even choose to camp out overnight by one of the pristine lakes.

 Boonshoft Museum of Discovery